 Mike went on to graduate from the Metro Life Insurance School and became a licensed insurance agent in Massachusetts, specializing in life, disability and annuity products.

 While working as an insurance agent, Mike answered the call to public service by first being elected to the Brockton School Committee.
 Mike then went on to be elected to the Brockton City Council where he served for fourteen years, representing Ward 2 with great pride.
-In 2008 Mike had the opportunity to better serve his community and was elected State Representative in November of 2008.

 In addition to elected office, Mike has served on and volunteered with a wide variety of community organizations including: The Brockton Democratic City Committee, Save Our Libraries, Safe Neighborhood Initiatives, Boys and Girls Club, YMCA, NAACP.